mamont77/easydrupal/modules/contrib/fast_404/README.txt

 #2) Enable Drupal path checking

-  This checks to see if the URL you being visited actually corresponds to a real page in Drupal.
+  This checks to see if the URL being visited actually corresponds to a real page in Drupal.
 This feature may be enabled with the following.

   Global switch to turn this checking on and off (Default: off):